IHE/ITI.MHD/README.md

 1. add ATNA mapping? or profile? or example? or just point at Gazelle? or get FHIR structureDefinitions from Gazelle?
 1. make sure there is a page for security, privacy, provenance, safety, error handling, dependency,
 1. bring in the test scripts from Bill's test infrastructure
+1. get the DependsOn on FormatCode IG working

 ## IHE issues